 Update your website with relevant content to help search engines better understand what your business is all about.

-- Add your City and State to the Home Page Title: Including the location of your business in the page title adds context and relevance to the website.
+- Include your City and State to the Home Page Title: Including the location of your business in the page title adds context and relevance to the website.
 You can find instructions on how to edit Title tags on different website types on my post 13 Ways to Boost Your Website’s Visibility in Local Search.

-- Add your City and State to the Home Page Description: If web page Titles help users understand what a web page is about, then page Descriptions do the same for search engines.
+- Mention your City and State to the Home Page Description: If web page Titles help users understand what a web page is about, then page Descriptions do the same for search engines.
 Add your business location to add context and relevance to help search engines know understand what the page is about.

 - Add your Business Name, Address, and Phone Number to the Footer: Don’t frustrate visitors by hiding your business contact information.
 Most business websites include their contact information in the footer of their website.
 Make it easy to find that information in the place they expect to find it.